 Metro Station: Venue changes each time.
 Check Bling Magazine’s Facebook page for details here.

-Trendy Sinsa Dong has recently snagged that title, however, Apgujeong Rodeo still has plenty to offer.
+These days, the Seoul glitterati now flock to Sinsa.
+However, Apgujeong Rodeo still has plenty to offer.
 The stores here are trendy, youthful, and relatively affordable considering the high quality of the products.

 Metro Station: Cheongdam Station (Subway line 7)

 The shop assistants will hand you a form to fill out regarding your purchases.
 You can then complete your tax return at Incheon airport.

 Metro Station: Myeong-dong Station (Subway line 4)